BogdanKandra/gan-augmentation/documentation.md

 	- 1 x Notebook for testing GPU availability

+- Update README file with details on how to train, perform inference and other functionalities
 - Integrate TensorBoard ???
 - Add L2 regularization to the CNN classifier?    # l2 = regularizers.l2(config.L2_LOSS_LAMBDA_2)
 - Maybe create a class structure for representing the training data ?